dscho/pagefind-xkcd-demo/content/comics/2006-7-5-blogofractal.md

 Cheney totally shot a dude!!!

-Watch this doddler get owned by a squirrel!!!
+Watch this toddler get owned by a squirrel!!!

 Developers